The top 3 things you want to know when you consider becoming a wind turbine technician:

 3. What training would you need?

 To become a wind turbine tech, you will need to attend a training program to become certified as a Wind Turbine Technician.
-Most programs take as little as 6 months to complete.
+Most programs or online trade schools in this field take as little as 6 months to complete.
 Here is an example of our program at Northwest Renewable Energy Institute.
 It is broken into 6 phases.